Home » Water Quality » Tap Water » Is San Jose Tap Water Safe To Drink In 2022?

 Is The Tap Water Hard or Soft?

-Where San Jose Gets Its Water From
+Where Does San Jose Get Its Water From?

 Valley Water is the main source of treated tap water for the San Jose Municipal Water System, though the source can sometimes vary depending on a home’s location in the city.